 2. Time and relevance

-When your email is relevant to your customer’s needs and delivered at the appropriate time, your message automatically stands out in their crowded and cluttered inbox.
+When your email is relevant to your customer’s needs and delivered at the appropriate time, it automatically stands out in their crowded and cluttered inbox.
 But how do you craft a pertinent email?

-We have a plethora of information at our fingertips, but we don’t always take advantage of the opportunities it provides.
+We have many information at our fingertips, but we don’t always take advantage of the opportunities it provides.
 Placing a company’s name and location is standard practice, but you can further improve your personalization efforts by following the below methods:

 - Try researching your target company on LinkedIn or Twitter to find something relevant to them.